nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Using this Guide

-This section will guide you on the various features of TAManager and how to use them.

-If you are a new user, we recommend that you read this guide starting from the [Quick Start](#quick-start) section.
+Whether you're a new user or an experienced one, this guide is designed to help you make the most of our TAManager.
+Please follow the instructions below based on your familiarity with TAManager.

+- **New Users:** If you're just getting started, we recommend beginning with the [Quick Start](#quick-start) section.
+This will provide you with a step-by-step introduction to TAManager's essential features.

-If you are an experienced user, you can use the [Table of Contents](#table-of-contents) below to quickly locate the relevant section.
-Alternatively, you can jump to the [Command Summary](#command-summary) section for an overview of the command syntax.
+- **Experienced Users:** If you are already an experienced user of TAManager, you can use the [Table of Contents](#table-of-contents) to quickly navigate to specific sections of interest.
+If you're looking for a quick reference, the [Command Summary](#command-summary) provides an overview of command syntax.

 Throughout our user guide, you will see the following annotations: